Enter your Zip Code to see if we serve your area:

 Water in the basement or crawl space leads to mold, rot, musty odors and structural issues.
 Save yourself the headache and let us fix the problem.
 Our trained experts are available to permanently fix the problem.
 Ayers Basement Systems has patented products that can rid water from your basement or crawl space!

 We can fix anything from cracks, flooding, mold, leaks, and more!
-We have over 35 years in the industry, our experts waterproofers know which products will fit your needs best.
+With 40+ years in the industry, our expert waterproofers know which products will fit your needs best.
 So, if you feel your home has any unwanted odors, water or cracks, call us today!

 |Why Choose Us?

 Foundation problems destroy the value of your Barry County home’s.
 This can also be a safety hazard your family and home.
 Our in-house team of structural and geo-technical engineers are here to help.
 Ayers Basement Systems designs and installs the right solution and usually has the project finished in less than a week.
 You will have peace of mind as we provide a 25-year written warranty against defects on our foundation products.

 The sunken and cracked concrete around your Barry County home is both an eyesore and a safety hazard.
 This problem will only get worse as time goes on.
 Ayers Basement Systems uses an advanced lifting technology called PolyLevel®!
 Polylevel is a light weight foam that lifts your concrete back into place and won't wash away!
 Mudjacking is heavier, require larger holes in the concrete and does not last as long as PolyLevel®.
 Call us today to learn more.